-These are the best vegan brownies with their chewy-fudgy middle, glossy-crackly top, and crispy edges.
-This rich and chocolatey recipe is fool-proof and uses common ingredients.
-No egg replacer and no vegan butter needed.
+These vegan brownies have a chewy middle, glossy-crackly top, and crispy edges making them the best vegan brownies.
+This recipe is fool-proof and uses common ingredients.
+No egg replacer and no vegan butter are needed.

 More often than not, vegan brownie recipes are just too chocolatey or too sweet for me.